theharold9000/Job-Ads---Brisbane/Java Game Changer.md

 **Required Skills (The more you tick the better!)**
 * Experience working with Java 7, 8 or 9.
-* Experience working with Spring (Core, MVC and Boot).
+* Experience working with Spring (Core, MVC and Boot) or similar frameworks.
-* Experience building RESTful APIs or using GraphQL.
+* Experience with building RESTful APIs or using GraphQL.

 **Desirable Skills:**
 * Knowledge of other JVM Based languages (Groovy, Scala etc).